CyrilCermak/modular_architecture_on_ios/modular_architecture_on_ios.md

 There are of course some disadvantages as well.
 For example, onboarding new developers on such architecture might take a while, especially when there is already huge existing codebase.
 There, the pair programming comes into play.
 So as, proper project onboarding, software architecture documents and the overall documentation of modules and the whole project.

-# Frameworks on Apple's ecosystem
+# Libraries on Apple's ecosystem

 Before we deep dive into the development of previously described architecture there is some essential knowledge that needs to be explained.
-Especially, the type of library (framework) that is going to be used for building such project and its behaviour.
+Especially, the type of library that is going to be used for building such project and its behaviour.

 In Apple's ecosystem as of today we have two main options when it comes to creating a library.
 The library can either be statically or dynamically linked.
 Dynamic library previously known as `Cocoa Touch Framework`,  nowadays simplified to `Framework` and the statically linked, the `Static Library`.

-We can look at a framework as some bundle that is standalone and can be attached to a project with its own executable.

 ![Xcode Framework Types](assets/FrameworksType.png)

+**What is a library?**

+To quote Apple:
+*"Libraries define symbols that are not built as part of your target."*

+What are symbols?
+*Symbols reference to chunks of code or data within binary.*

+**Types of libraries:**

+1) Dynamicaly linked
+  - **Dylib**: Library that has its own Mach-O (explained later) binary. (`.dylib`)
+  - **Framework**: Framework is a bundle that contains the binary and other resources the binary might need during the run time. (`.framework`)
+  - **TBDs**: Text Based Dynamic Library Stubs is a text stubbed library around a binary without including it as the binary resides on the target system, used by Apple to ship lightweight SDKs for development.
+  - **XCFramework**: From Xcode 11 the XCFramework was introduced which allows to group a set of frameworks for different platforms e.g `macOS`, `iOS`, `iOS simulator`,`watchOS` etc.

+2) Statically linked
+  - **Archive**: Archive of a compiler produced object files with object code. (`.a`)
+  - **Framework**: Framework contains the static binary or static archive with additional resources the library might need. (`.framework`)
+  - **XCFramework**: Same as for dynamically linked library the XCFramework can be used with statically linked.

+We can look at a framework as some bundle that is standalone and can be attached to a project with its own binary.
+Nevertheless, the binary cannot run by itself, it must be part of some target.

-## Dynamic framework vs static library?
+## Dynamic vs static library?

 The main difference between a static library and a framework is in the Inversion Of Control (IoC) and how they are linked towards the main executable.
 When you are using something from a static library, you are in control of it as it becomes part of the main executable during compilation.
 On the other hand when you are using something from a framework you are passing responsibility for it to the framework as framework is dynamically linked on the app start to the executable process.
 I’ll delve more into IoC in the paragraph below.
 Static libraries, at least on iOS, cannot contain anything other than the executable code.
 A framework can contain everything you can think of e.g storyboards, xibs, images and so on…